GiacomoSalvadori/visual-scripting-gd1/README.md

 - What is Unity?
 A quick overview on the engine
 - So many windows: an overview on the engine's layout
+- My scene is so empty: moving into the scene and populate it
+- Game objects and components
 - Visual scripting: does it worth?
 Unity and visual scripting
 - Let's start: implement an elevator!